 |Jazz Studies||Alan Nordyke||Alan.Nordyke@lakotaonline.com|

 Alan Nordyke is jazz band director at Lakota West Main Campus as well as Lakota East Main and Freshman Campuses.
 Prior to this assignment, Mr. Nordyke had been a band teacher at Liberty Junior School from 1990 to 2012, after graduating Summa Cum Laude from The Ohio State University in 1989.
 A graduate of Wilmington High School, where he received the John Philip Sousa Award, Mr. Nordyke was greatly influenced by his junior high/high school band director and private trumpet teacher, Mr. Charles Carothers.
-It was Mr. Carothers’s enthusiasm and positive approach to teaching that gave Mr. Nordyke the desire to want to pursue a career in music education.
-In addition to Mr. Carothers, Mr. Raymond Wolford and Mr. Dennis Ling were very important influences in Mr. Nordyke’s high school band career.
-While a student at The Ohio State University, Mr. Nordyke furthered his musical skills under the baton of Professor Craig Kirchoff, and during his sophomore year, he performed on a two-week tour of Japan with The Ohio State University Concert Band (that ensemble is now known as The Ohio State University Wind Symphony).
+It was Mr. Carothers’s enthusiasm and positive approach to teaching that gave Mr. Nordyke the desire to pursue a career in music education.
+In addition to Mr. Carothers, Mr. Raymond Wolford and Mr. Dennis Ling were important influences in Mr. Nordyke’s high school band career.
+While a student at The Ohio State University, Mr. Nordyke furthered his musical skills under the baton of Professor Craig Kirchoff and, during his sophomore year, he performed on a two-week tour of Japan with The Ohio State University Concert Band (now known as The Ohio State University Wind Symphony).